xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 # SonicWeave DSL (intermediate)
 This document describes the SonicWeave domain-specific language in detail.

-Make sure to read [basic DSL](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/dsl.md) documentation to get a feel for the language first.
+Make sure to read the [basic DSL guide](dsl.md) first to get a feel for the language.

 # Table of Contents
 1. [Basic operation](#basic-operation): Current scale `$`